ShoshBeer/reddit-purple/public/features_list.md

  - Change title and logo of site and repo
  - Error page should link back to home
  - Show more than 15 posts
+ - Centre media and move it to where text goes
+ - Still some media that doesn't display
+   - Examples: https://www.reddit.com/r/BetterEveryLoop/comments/4xf1uc/timescape/ and https://www.reddit.com/r/blackpeoplegifs/comments/70i6n5/when_bpt_wpf_meet_up/ linked by https://www.reddit.com/r/AskReddit/comments/7b5jzx/whats_your_favorite_reddit_post_that_you_have/
+   - Seems to be when url is of the form "https://i.imgur.com/wgWAg7u.gifv"
+   - Update: .gifv files working by changing the suffix to .mp4 and displaying in a <video> tag